 Adjust your bike’s handlebars

 Adjusting your handlebars takes minutes and can make a massive difference.
 The position of the bars greatly affects your shoulders, back muscles, wrists and arms.
 Try imitating the riding position with your arms as you read this.
 Now move your hands slightly forwards and slightly backwards, let your shoulders go forwards and backwards too, as they will move with your hands.
 Do you notice how much your body moves?
 Try tilting your handlebars forwards or backwards first to see if that relaxes the muscles and find a comfortable point.

 You may want to opt for a pair of bar risers as well.
 These will push your back into a more upright position and take the strain of your shoulders and wrists.
-Companies like SW-Motech produce bars for a large range of bikes.

 If you make any changes to the bars, make sure you check that your bars turn freely from left to right full-lock and there’s no strain on the cables.